Brewers vs. Rockies Player Props Betting Odds

-Player prop bet odds for Rowdy Tellez, Charlie Blackmon and others are listed when the Milwaukee Brewers visit the Colorado Rockies at Coors Field on Wednesday at 8:40 PM ET.
+Those looking to place a player prop bet can find odds for Rowdy Tellez, Charlie Blackmon and others in the Milwaukee Brewers-Colorado Rockies matchup at Coors Field on Thursday at 3:10 PM ET.

 Bet on this matchup or its props with DraftKings!